poteto/hiring-without-whiteboards/README.md

 - [Breather](https://breather.com/jobs) | Montreal, Canada | Series of interviews including a conversation about the candidate’s experience and a technical discussion involving real world problems
 - [BrightBytes](http://www.brightbytes.net/careers) | San Francisco, CA | Time-boxed coding exercise at home and on-site pair programming with engineers
 - [brightwheel](https://angel.co/brightwheel/jobs) | San Francisco, CA | Take home exercise, and systems design.
+- [Broad Institute's Data Sciences Platform](https://www.broadinstitute.org/data-sciences-platform) | Cambridge, MA | Phone screen, small take home project, both a technical and non-technical discussion panel, and a panel following up on the take home project walking through the solution and making a modification to the original code
 - [Bubblin Superbooks](https://www.bubbl.in/about) | Remote | View code, projects, libraries or any other open source story that you have been a part of, a small take-home project with real code occasionally.
 - [Buffer](https://buffer.com/journey) | Remote | Interviews over video call, code walkthrough of real code focussing on decisions and reasoning, then a 45 day full time, fully paid contract project working on production code.
 - [Buhler Group](http://www.buhlergroup.com) | Prague, CZ | Interview with a couple of technical questions.
 No task needed.
 Depending on the team there is another round with the guys in the HQ via skype.